 What is a Stroke?

 A stroke is a sudden interruption of blood flow to the brain.
 If blood flow is not restored within minutes, this will result in damage to the brain tissue and the functions they control.
+There are 2 types of strokes: ischemic stroke (blockage in an artery) or hemorrhagic stroke (an artery rupture).
+For more information, click HERE.

 What is a Transient Ischemic Attack (TIA)?

 A transient ischemic attack (TIA) occurs when there is a temporary blockage in the artery.
 TIA symptoms are shorter in duration, lasting for a few minutes to an hour.
 Experiencing a TIA is an important warning sign of a possible stroke.
+For more information, click HERE.

 Urgent medical attention is warranted to reduce the risk of a stroke.